nicktmv/four-d-radar-thesis/README.md

 ### Online Tools

 * [GitHub](https://www.github.com) is a web-based hosting service for version control using Git.
-It offers all of the distributed version control and source code management (SCM) functionality of Git as well as adding its features.
+It offers all the distributed version control and source code management (SCM) functionality of Git as well as adding its features.
 * [gitignore.io](https://www.toptal.com/developers/gitignore) - Create useful .gitignore files for your project
 * [plantuml.com](https://plantuml.com/) - Open-source tool that uses simple textual descriptions to draw UML diagrams.